-You'll have an intravenous (IV) tube that delivers fluids to your bloodstream to keep you hydrated during the day.
+You'll get an intravenous (IV) tube that delivers fluids to your bloodstream to keep you hydrated during the day.
 A needle at the end of the IV is placed in a vein, most likely in your arm.

-- You won't feel the radiation
+- You won't feel the radiation.

-- You won't hear any noise from the machine
+- You won't hear any noise from the machine.

 After the procedure

-After the procedure, you can expect the following:
+After the procedure, you might expect the following: